 In response to the ongoing foreclosure crisis in this country, many states have implemented mediation programs to assist borrowers in finding ways to avoid foreclosure.
-If you are a homeowner facing foreclosure in Maryland, you may be eligible to participate in the state’s foreclosure mediation program.
-Read on to learn more about how the program works and how you can benefit from the process.
+If you're a homeowner facing foreclosure in Maryland, you might be eligible to participate in the state’s foreclosure mediation program.
+Read on to learn more about how the program works and how you could benefit from the process.

 Foreclosure mediation is a process that is used to help homeowners avoid foreclosure by coming up with an alternate solution that benefits both the borrowers and the lender.
 Mediation consists of a meeting between:

 At the meeting, the parties discuss the borrower's financial situation and try to negotiate a way for the homeowner to keep the home or give up the property without going through a foreclosure.
 By working together, the parties are often able to reach an agreement.